Nevada Eviction Notice Templates (8)

 • Processed by Justice Court

-• Landlord can’t seek damages in their eviction case (must make a separate case)
+• Landlord cannot seek damages in their eviction case (must file a separate suit)

 • Attorney required